 - Michael Fassbender dropped a terrifying amount of weight to accurately portray activist Bobby Sands in Hunger—and he doesn't have a lot of weight available to lose in the first place.
 He also did extensive interviews with real-life sex addicts for Shame.

-- Similarly, Ellen Page dropped weight over the course of filming An American Crime, in which she portrayed Sylvia Likens, a real-life young woman who was tortured and starved and eventually died in her neighbor's basement.
-When asked if she was eating normally, she said "No, because Sylvia wasn't being fed."
+- Similarly, Elliot Page dropped weight over the course of filming An American Crime, in which he portrayed Sylvia Likens, a real-life young woman who was tortured and starved and eventually died in her neighbor's basement.
+When asked if he was eating normally, he said: "No, because Sylvia wasn't being fed."

-- Ed Harris is famous for his method acting bringing intensity and sometimes scaryness. (that video shows that even flubbing his lines he refuses to break out of the overtly stern general he was playing)
+- Ed Harris is famous for his method acting bringing intensity and sometimes scariness.
+(The video shows that even flubbing his lines he refuses to break out of the overtly stern general he was playing.)

 - Joaquin Phoenix has proven to be a strong method actor in recent years, with his Andy Kaufman-esque experiment I'm Still Here (in which he spent over a year pretending to be an out of control burnout and fooling almost everyone in the process) and the film The Master (where he stayed in character for three months and was later compared to Daniel Day-Lewis by director Paul Thomas Anderson).

 - Jodie Foster while she was working on Nell revealed that she is not normally a method actress ("They go to acting class and learn to melt like an ice cream cone"), but had to become one for this part.
 She lived in the house, ate Nell's food, and almost "channeled" the character as she developed her gestural language.